laggardkernel/proxifier-rules/README.md

 > A proxifier is a software program which can make other programs pass through a proxy server by intercepting and modifying their network requests.

-## Kitsunebi-Android, Mellow

-Raw files

-- [Kitsunebi-Android][kitsunebi-release]
-- [Kitsunebi-Android Lite][kitsunebi-lite-release], without ad block
-- [Mellow][mellow-release]
-- [Mellow Lite][mellow-lite-release]

-You need to change the proxy conf in the Mellow rule.

-**Caveats**

-- Rule syntax for Kitsunebi iOS and Android are different
-- only `;` is supported as comment mark in Mellow
-- only `#` is supported as comment mark in Kitsunebi-Android
-- Unsupported rules in Mellow: USER-AGENT
-- Unsupported rules in Kitsunebi-Android: Custom Endpoint, PROCESS-NAME, USER-AGENT, maybe IP-CIDR
-- Conf in Mellow is case sensitive, but not in Kitsunebi-Android

 ## Proxifier

 Raw files